gbv/beaconspec/beacon.md

 ### CONTACT

 The `CONTACT` meta field contains an email address or similar contact information to reach the creator of the link dump.
-The field value SHOULD be a mailbox address as specified in section 3.4 of [](#RFC5322).
+The field value SHOULD be an individual mailbox address as specified in section 3.4 of [](#RFC5322).

 ### HOMEPAGE